 Meet Him at the Manger is a free 25-day devotional plan by Stuart and Jill Briscoe.
 These devotionals use Scripture, heartwarming stories, and biblical truths to help keep you focused on why we celebrate Christmas.

 YouVersion is a fantastic app that has many great advent devotionals for individuals and for families.
-We did one on there last year that was fun for the kids.
-It had an “advent house” coloring sheet that they would color a portion of each day.
+We did one on there 2 years ago that was fun for the kids.
+It had an “advent house” coloring sheet digital download that they would color a portion of each day.

 Christmas is such a special time to really focus on Jesus and His birth.
 It’s the perfect opportunity to spend time making memories with your family as you do an Advent devotional together.
 Which will you choose to read this year?
 Do you have another favorite not listed?
-Please comment below.
+Let me know.
+Also, before you go, be sure to check out the other Christmas options listed below.

 You may also love to read these: